hrr36-fec2/pl61-recommends/README.md

 ## Usage

-> Some usage instructions
+A reproduction of the playlist view in the Spotify web app, implemented using React, Node.js, and MySQL.

 ## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-- Node 6.13.0
+- Node 11.6.0
-- etc

 ## Development